MarilinAhvenainen/Thesis/README.md

 - Saved responses /Content/UserResponses/FormAnswers/
 - Saved conversations: /Content/UserResponses/Conversations/

-Please note that for security reasons API key will not be saved.
+Please note that for security reasons API key will not be permanently saved.
 Therefore any time the application or settings view is reopened the API key must be added in the settings.
 Rest of the settings will be saved.

 # References
 - [Plugin for OpenAI API](https://github.com/KellanM/OpenAI-Api-Unreal)